WalshyDev/personal-site/content/pages/blog/21_03_16-mc-new-text-filtering.md

 ```

 ## Testing Part 2
-So, if I send `{"response": false}` to all messages this would mean none go through!
+So, if I send `{"response": false}` to all messages this would mean not a single one will go through!
 If I send `{"response": true}` all messages go through.

-But wait, does that mean I can only met messages through or sink them?
+But wait, does that mean I can only let messages through or sink them?
 Ah ha, no!
-The `hashed` field defines the message which will be sent by the user (if it goes through)/ To test this I made my JSON response accept the message but send back a different string in `hashed`.
+The `hashed` field defines the message which will be sent by the user (if it goes through).
+To test this I made my JSON response accept the message but send back a different string in `hashed`.
 ```json
 {
   "response": true,